 This is another dish that Raymond Blanc cooked on his program when he visited Lyon (France) and that I really fancied after watching it!

-I cheat and buy mine frozen.
-All I need to do is a tomato sauce to cover the quenelles and I top them up with grated cheese (I use my favorite French cheese: Comté).
-The traditional sauce is a crayfish sauce.
-The proper name for them in French is “Quenelles de brochet sauce Nantua”.
+I cheat and buy my pike quenelles frozen, but they can also be bought in a can or even better, freshly made at home.
+However, I prefer the frozen version.
+All I need to do is make a tomato sauce to cover the quenelles and I top them up with grated cheese (I use my favorite French cheese: Comté).
+The traditional sauce is a crayfish sauce called sauce Nantua (“Quenelles de brochet sauce Nantua” in French).
+Sauce Nantua originates from Nantua, in the Ain départment of eastern France.
+It is made with a béchamel sauce, crayfish butter, fresh cream, onion, white wine, Brandy and crayfish tails.

-The quenelles need to cook for about 40 – 45 min at 200 degrees in the oven.
+As for my frozen pike quenelles, they need to cook for about 40 – 45 min at 200 degrees in the oven.
 You know when they are done as they will double in size and look brown!
+If freshly made, once poached and nicely swollen into shape, a quicker 30mns in the oven is sufficient.
+They need to be “gratinées” with a lovely, cheesy, bubbly look.

-Serve them straight away as they will “deflate” like a soufflé !
+I recommend serving them straight away as they will “deflate” like a soufflé!
 (I took this photo too late, they were a lot bigger 2 minutes earlier!).

 Do you have any pike fish recipes to share?
 Let us know.